smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

     * Updated bootstrap from 4.3.1 to 4.5.3
     * Changed global template for plugin webinterface to support up to 6 tabs
     * Webinterfaces now have a prefix '/plugin' in the url -> http://<ip>:<port>/plugin/<plugin_name>
+    * Prevent cherrypy from direct logging to console without using configured loggers

   * mqtt: